gituzalem/SimpleMemoryAllocator/README.md

 ### FUTURE PLANS (roughly sorted by descending priority)
   - create/add a logger
   - add (more) examples and benchmarks
-  - reallocation support for easier debugging
+  - reallocation support for easier developing
   - more allocators
   - new features? time will tell...

 ### CHANGELOG
+v0.3
+  - changed method names to `hungarian_case`

 v0.2.2
   - added thread-safe versions of allocation/deallocation methods
   - changed project structure